Dust Collection Cleans Workplace Environments for Worker Safety and Machinery Efficiency

 Drawbacks of flanged construction are:

 - Construction times are more than twice as long as clamp-together ducting.

 - Unless the flanges are affixed perfectly by skilled workers, the duct segments will not align correctly.
 This results in an unprofessional appearance and higher static pressure loss.

 - It is very difficult to move or change the ducting system.
-In many cases, flanged ducting is simply discarded rather than reconfigured.
-Keep that in mind when you design your dust collection ducting.
+In many cases, flanged ducting is simply discarded rather than reconfigured, a consideration when designing your dust collection ducting.

 Clamp-Together Ducting and Its Benefits